Khanguye/kickstarter-analysis/README.md

 **Sheet Contents**

-1.Kichstarter (Data)
+1. Kichstarter (Data)
-2.Subcategory-Play (refer data)
+2. Subcategory-Play (refer data)
-3.Outcomes Based on Goals (use 2)(COUNTIFS)(challenge: play subcatgory) 4.Outcomes Based on Launch Date (challenge: theater category) 5.Outcomes Parent Category
+3. Outcomes Based on Goals (use 2)(COUNTIFS)(challenge: play subcatgory)
+4. Outcomes Based on Launch Date (challenge: theater category)
+5. Outcomes Parent Category
-6.Outcomes SubCategory
+6. Outcomes SubCategory
-7.Failed U.S. Kickstarters (refer data)
+7. Failed U.S. Kickstarters (refer data)
-8.Successful U.S. Kickstarters (refer data)
+8. Successful U.S. Kickstarters (refer data)
-9.Descriptive Statistics (use 7 and 8) (AVERAGE,MEDIAN,STDEV.P,QUARTILE.EXC)
+9. Descriptive Statistics (use 7 and 8) (AVERAGE,MEDIAN,STDEV.P,QUARTILE.EXC)
-10.Edinburgh Research (VLOOKUP)
+10. Edinburgh Research (VLOOKUP)

 ### Chalenge
 1.The theater category of Kickstarter projects were successful pledged or funded if they launched between May and June.
 The successful pledged projects were descreased between November and December.
 There were also a very high chance failed for the projects if they were launched between May to August.